giuseppefutia/tmf_nyt/README.md

 ## API usage

-Once you have build this module with Maven, you can use it with can invoke getNewsFromNYTimes().
+Once you have build this module with Maven, you can invoke getNewsFromNYTimes().

 	NYTimesEnhancer nyTimesEnhancer = new NYTimesEnhancer();
 	String results = nyTimesEnhancer.getNewsFromNYTimes("http://dbpedia.org/resource/Facebook", "Facebook");